 C. The ban on the act of using the Medicine by the use method that is identified by the dosage and administration, "In combination with other anticancer drugs, adults are ordinarily intravenously infused with bevacizumab at a dose of 7.5 mg/kg (weight) at administration intervals of at least three weeks," and the act of manufacturing, selling, etc. the Medicine on the premise of its use by the aforementioned use method was not lifted by the Prior Disposition but was lifted by the Disposition for the first time.
 Therefore, it is obvious that the Disposition does not fulfill the aforementioned first requirement, "it cannot be said that a ban was lifted through obtainment of the disposition designated by Cabinet Order," out of the aforementioned selective requirements for refusing an application for the registration of extension.
-It is also obvious that the Disposition does not fulfill the aforementioned second requirement, "The 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet Order' is not included in the 'acts that fall under the working of the patented invention," out of the aforementioned selective requirements for refusing an application for the registration of extension.
+It is also obvious that the Disposition does not fulfill the aforement, "The 'act on which the ban was lifted through obtainment of the disposition does not included in the 'acts that fall under the working of the patented invention,'" out of the aforementioned selective requirements for refusing an application designated by Cabinet order is not included in the 'acts that fall under the working of the patented invention,'" out of the aforementioned selective requirements for refusing an application for the registration of extension.